 The Good News: Now You Don’t Have To!

 Believe it or not, canned wild salmon is just as nutritionally beneficial as fresh — but at a fraction of the price.
 And while you can’t broil it like a fresh fillet, you’ll be surprised at the amazingly tasty meals you can make with it.
-(Three sample recipes for you below.)
+(See three of our best canned salmon recipes below.)

 But you’ve got to start with a good-quality canned salmon (which isn’t as easy to find as you may think).
 So recently the My Healing Kitchen Taste Panel went fishing for the most delicious brands.